 I've been reporting news in Lawrence since 1992.
 Before joining the NewsCenter, I was editor, publisher and owner of the Lawrence Business Ledger and the Baldwin Ledger newspapers.
-I've been with The World Company since 2001, when I sold my weekly newspaper business to the company.
+I've been with the Journal-World since 2001, when I sold my weekly newspaper business to the company.

-I mainly cover city government and neighborhoods, but I've also previously served as business editor for the Journal World, and have undertaken a variety of first-person journalism projects.
+As editor of the Journal-World, I oversee our team of reporters, copy editors, photographers and other journalists who produce the print edition, LJWorld.com, KUsports.com and other publications.
+I write a daily column called Town Talk that covers the area business community, keeps an eye on the local political scene, and relays other information I've heard around town.
+As a writer I have undertaken a variety of first-person journalism projects.
 In parts of 2007 and 2008, I received some national publicity for a series of articles detailing how I purchased a handgun, received a concealed carry license from the state, and carried the weapon around for a few days.

 I also enjoy writing profiles on area people, ranging from a promient nightclub owner to the corner hot dog vendor to a 91-year old woman who still goes to work six days per week.
 If you know of someone interesting, send me an e-mail.

-I have my degree in journalism from Kansas University, and also did some undergraduate work at Emporia State University.
+I have my degree in journalism from the University of Kansas, and also did some undergraduate work at Emporia State University.
 I'm a native of the small Kansas town of Melvern, which is about an hour away from Lawrence in Osage County.